-- For the purposes of this assessment, 'principal' is defined as the fair value of the financial asset on initial recognition.
-'Interest' is defined as consideration for the time value of money and for the credit risk associated with the principal amount outstanding during a particular period of time and for other basic lending risks and - In assessing whether the contractual cash flows are SPPI, the Group considers the contractual terms of the instrument.
+For the purposes of this assessment, 'principal' is defined as the fair value of the financial asset on initial recognition.
+'Interest' is defined as consideration for the time value of money and for the credit risk associated with the principal amount outstanding during a particular period of time and for other basic lending risks and costs (e.g. liquidity risk and administrative costs), as well as a profit margin.

+In assessing whether the contractual cash flows are SPPI, the Group considers the contractual terms of the instrument.
 This includes assessing whether the financial asset contains a contractual term that could change the timing or amount of contractual cash flows such that it would not meet this condition.
-In making this
+In making this assessment, the Group considers: